Tyrrrz/CliFx/Readme.md

 ### Configuring application

-To turn your application into a command line interface, you need to change your program's `Main` method so that it delegates execution to `CliApplication`.
+To turn your application into a command line interface you need to change your program's `Main` method so that it delegates execution to `CliApplication`.

+The following code will create and run default `CliApplication` that will resolve commands defined in the calling assembly.
+Using fluent interface provided by `CliApplicationBuilder` you can easily configure different aspects of your application.

 ```c#
 public static class Program